howtographql/howtographql/content/frontend/vue-apollo/8-subscriptions.md

 </Instruction>

 Let's understand what's going on here!
-You're using the `allLinks` query that you have access to to call [`subscribeToMore`](https://github.com/Akryum/vue-apollo#subscribetomore).
+You're using the `allLinks` query that you have access to call [`subscribeToMore`](https://github.com/Akryum/vue-apollo#subscribetomore).
 This call opens up a websocket connection to the subscription server.

 You're passing an array to `subscribeToMore`: